ramiy/wordpress-comments-plugin/readme.txt

 * PHP version 7.0 or greater.
 * MySQL version 5.6 or greater.

-= Export data was finished but the download of exported file didn't start? =

-Check the permission of the file `/plugin_dir/sample-data/export.json` or copy export text from textarea section on the finish step.
+= How I can get Spot’s ID? =

+You can get it sending them exported data to support@spot.im alongside contact details.

 = If I don't set Spot’s ID what will happen? =

 The standard comment form will be used.

-= How I can get Spot’s ID? =

-You can get it sending them exported data to support@spot.im alongside contact details.

 = If I change Spot’s ID or selected owner what will be happen? =